Woods Hole spritsail boat: The term "one-design" was a misnomer for the class

-The Woods Hole Yacht Club's "Great Rift"
+Woods Hole Yacht Club's "Great Rift"

 In 1910, the Woods Hole Yacht Club discontinued its formal activities as a consequence of a disagreement between its Trustees, who owned shares in the club's boat house, and many of the members.
 When the club had been established originally in 1897, the Trustees had arranged to recoup their original investments in the boat house by charging the club’s members an annual fee.
 These dues were fixed at two levels, with the fishermen paying a much smaller amount.
-Especially at issue in 1910 were apparently unfair “assessments” that had been added to the annual dues.
+Especially at issue in 1910 were apparently unfair "assessments" that had been added to the annual dues.
 The discontinuation of racing in Woods Hole contributed to the establishment of a new yacht club at Quissett Harbor (also in Woods Hole) in 1912, where an existing hotel served as its clubhouse.
 When the Woods Hole Yacht Club finally reconstituted its formal racing activities nearly two decades later, the spritsail boats had disappeared, and knockabouts of various types (including the Cape Cod “baby” knockabout, the Herreshoff 12½, and the S-boat) had been adopted as racing classes.